-- Unless specifically agreed by the FHS committee, no PI should supervise or co-supervise more than three students and each student must have a clearly defined topic, which is solely his/her responsibility. - 4.
+- 3. Unless specifically agreed by the FHS committee, no lab should host more than three students and each student must have a clearly defined topic, which is solely his/her responsibility. - 4.
 Timing should be agreed between you and the student before the project begins.
-Work can start as early as week 1, Trinity Term (25 April 2022) for Biomedical Sciences students and week 3, Trinity Term (9 May 2022) for Medical students.
+Work can start as early as week 1, Trinity Term (22 April 2024) for Biomedical Sciences students and week 3, Trinity Term (6 May 2024) for Medical students.
 Data gathering and/or data analysis should occupy the student for 8 full weeks, or an equivalent period (e.g. 16 half-time weeks).
 Students have a complete academic year to complete and write-up their projects, but students will be fairly heavily occupied with lectures, seminars and tutorial teaching from October onwards.
-A small amount of Advanced Option lectures and seminars will be delivered in Trinity Term of Year 2, but students will still have the large majority of their time free to work on their research projects.
+A small amount of introductory teaching will be delivered in Trinity Term of Year 2, but students will still have the large majority of their time free to work on their research projects.